jhpyle/docassemble/_docs/docker.md

 The operating system that runs inside of the **docassemble** Docker container is Ubuntu 22.04.
 This is a fairly recent version of Ubuntu.
-When using Docker, it is recommended that you run a recent version of Docker on a recent operating system, such as Ubuntu 22 or Debian 11.
+When using [Docker], it is recommended that you run a recent version of [Docker] and its dependencies ([containerd] and [runC]).
+Ubuntu 22 and Debian 11 are known to work well.
 (If you run Docker on Mac or Windows, it will likely start a virtual machine and then deploy the **docassemble** Docker container inside that virtual machine; the operating system of that virtual machine, which is likely a flavor of Linux, should be recent.)
-You may encounter difficult-to-diagnose problems if **docassemble**'s Ubuntu 21 does not fully function inside its host operating system.
+You may encounter difficult-to-diagnose problems if **docassemble**'s OS and software do not fully function inside the host operating system.

 # <a name="single server arrangement"></a>Quick start